 Students may change from one section of a course to another with the instructor’s approval for the section being added.
 The section being dropped is deleted from the student’s record.

 Generally, courses may be added from the second to eighth week of a ten-week quarter with an instructor’s signature.
 Courses may not be added after the eighth week of the quarter.
-Deadlines for adding courses may differ for semester and interterm periods.
+Deadlines for adding courses may differ for semester, interterm periods, and non-conforming terms that are not the standard ten weeks.

 Contact the individual academic units for their policies on waitlisted courses.